ankrutik/notes/aws/solutions_arch_cert/notes.md

 - JSON document with that has permission statements as arrays
 - Statement contains
-  - effect: Allow or Deny
+  - `effect`: Allow or Deny
-  - action: API
+  - `action`: API
-  - resource: AWS entity
+  - `resource`: AWS entity

 **Policy evaluation logic**

-- No in effect till attached to a user or group
+- No effect till attached to a user or group
-- if not explicitly allowed, it is implicitly denied.
-By default denied till explicitly allowed
+- if not explicitly allowed, it is implicitly denied. **By default denied till explicitly allowed.**
 - AWS joins all applicable policies
 - Any deny will override any allow